kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

             path: /var/lib/rancher/rke2/agent/logs/*.log
 ```

-This also means that `logging.hostTailer` has been deprecated and is superseded by `logging.hostTailers`.
+This also means that `logging.hostTailer` has been deprecated and is superseded by `logging.hostTailers` and will be removed in a future release.

 <!-- FIXME update hosttailer docs with this -->